Hi everyone, my name is Taetske and welcome to my web page

 As a small child, stones fascinated me.
 I would search for stones in our garden and I would find interesting pieces.
 My mother, who was very good at it, would show me what to look for.

-On our driveway, there was medium sized gravel which came from the river Rhine.
+On our driveway, there was medium-sized gravel that came from the river Rhine.
 When you come to think of it, this gravel must have come from far away, perhaps even from different countries being pushed over thousands of years by the force of water.
-The small fossils or the imprint of fossils I found ever so exciting.
-I could spend hours searching for unusual stones.

 A special stone from the garden